 However, there are people who find it harder to choose between so many options.

 Once, there was a client who contacted us to create a web series of explainer video to post on their blog.
-It was a pretty big company that has many kind of services, and it only made sense that they demanded good quality from a top level company ;).
+It was a pretty big company that has many kinds of services, and it only made sense that they demanded good quality from a top level company ;).

 Let’s call this client Bill.